steveshogren/blog-source/source/_posts/2015-12-14-daily-meditation-greatly-improved-my-technical-leadership.markdown

 ## Appendix: "I'm uncomfortable with the connotations of meditation"

-You may feel uncomfortable with meditation because of its current strong associations with Indian religions.
+You may feel uncomfortable with meditation because of its current strong associations with religion.
 Meditation is not inherently religious.
 I consider meditation like an exercise routine for the mind.
 If you are religious, and exercise your body as a form of religious expression, exercise is a religious practice.
 If you are not religious, and you exercise to improve your health and well-being, exercise is a secular practice.
+Meditation is just a form of mental exercise.
 Simple as that.

 Meditation is a tool, and the tool wielder determines its use.
 Don't let a fear of the connotations of meditation stop you from experiencing improved leadership, creativity, and focus!